+Do you know what real bolognese is?
 A traditional meat sauce, Bolognese is usually made with heavy cream and a variety of meats.
-To keep this one dairy-free, I use coconut milk instead of cream.

 - 1 spaghetti squash

-- 2 tablespoons bacon fat or grass-fed butter
+- 2 tbsp bacon fat or grass-fed butter

 - 1 onion, finely diced